sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 <info>

-If you want to change the currency of a live marketplace, you need to customize your client app so that it allows providers to update the listing's price even if the currency is wrong.
+If you want to change the currency of a Live marketplace, you need to customize your client app so that it allows providers to update the listing's price even if the currency is wrong.